JustinGOSSES/justingosses-website/data/authors/default.md

 <a href="https://houstondatavis.github.io/">Houston Data Visualization Meetup</a> – co-lead

 <a href="http://www.gcssepm.org/">Gulf Coast Section of SEPM</a> (sedimentology geology) – former social media manager

+### <a id="mistakes"></a>Mistakes

+If you find a mistake on this website, please check out the [CONTRIBUTING](https://github.com/JustinGOSSES/justingosses-website/blob/main/CONTRIBUTING.md) instructions and submit an issue or pull request to the [code repository](https://github.com/JustinGOSSES/justingosses-website) that builds it.

 !["A photograph of a toy dinosaur holding Justin Gosses's business card."](static/images/Dino_BusinessCard_big_Best-773x1024.png)
 A helpful Parasaurolophus displays my business card.